telliott99/MySwift2/chapter1/compiling_swift.rst

     Hello Swift world
     >

-Some other options are to run Swift as an "interpreter" or REPL (read-evaluate-print-loop) by just doing ``swift`` and then try out some code:
+Some other options are to run Swift as an "interpreter" or REPL (read-evaluate-print-loop) by just doing ``swift`` and then try out some code by pasting it in there:

 .. sourcecode:: bash